 In May 1999, a landmark 8-1 decision of the Supreme Court of Canada affirmed the Ontario Court of Appeal ruling in the case of M. v.
-H. The Ontario decision had allowed a Charter challenge to the opposite-sex definition of "spouse" in section 29 of the province's Family Law Act (FLA) whereby same-sex partners were precluded from applying for spousal support upon relationship breakdown.
+H. The Ontario decision had allowed a Charter challenge to the opposite-sex definition of "spouse" in section 29 of the province's Family Law Act (FLA) that prevented same-sex partners from applying for spousal support upon relationship breakdown.
 In confirming that the definition infringed section 15, the Court summarized its views, in part, as follows:

 [The] definition ... draws a distinction between individuals in conjugal, opposite-sex relationships of a specific degree of duration and individuals in conjugal, same-sex relationships of a specific degree of duration. ...
-Same-sex relationships are capable of being both conjugal and lengthy, but individuals in such relationships are nonetheless denied access to the court-enforced system of support provided by the FLA ...